-- 7.30.
-All cells coloured yellow in the Council's affordable housing commuted sum calculator are to be populated by the Council with the information provided by the applicant. - 7.31.
-Comments can be entered in the notes area (cells G18 to J20) about site specifics, and details of the scheme, including the site name (cell B8) and date (cell F8) before carrying out the calculation. - 7.32.
-The level of affordable housing as a percentage of the units on site is entered at cell E10.
+- 7.31 The level of affordable housing as a percentage of the units on site is entered at cell E10.
 This is the level of affordable housing required by Policy 15 of the CDP for the area in which the site is situated (See Appendix 2 of this document).
-Please consult the Housing Dept with regard to small sites in designated rural areas. - 7.33.
-The number of intermediate tenure units are automatically calculated based on the policy requirement for 10% of units.
+Please consult the Housing Dept with regard to small sites in designated rural areas. - 7.32 The number of intermediate tenure units are automatically calculated based on the policy requirement for 10% of units.
 Intermediate tenure is taken as Discounted Market Sale by the calculator.
-Should an alternative tenure be considered appropriate please consult the Housing Dept. - 7.34.
-The percentage of, and number of, affordable rented units are automatically calculated on the basis of the overall Affordable Housing percentage (input at cell E10) less the percentage requirement for Intermediate units (cell E14) as per the requirement of Policy 15. - 7.35.
-If any affordable rent or affordable home ownership units are to be provided on site, these can be netted off the amounts to be put in the tables for those tenures (see cells E17 and E19).

-- 7.36.
-The amount of off-site affordable rented and intermediate units are inputted in cells B26 to B36 and B42 to B47.
-The mix of units should reflect that on the application site even if that means an input which is a fraction of a unit. - 7.37.
-The Open Market Value (OMV) of each unit should be input in cells C26 to C36 and C42 to C47.
-The OMV should be the anticipated net achievable price for the unit type, i.e. net of any discounts or marketing incentives. - 7.38.
-The profit level to be inputted at cell D25 should be the gross profit.
+Should an alternative tenure be considered appropriate please consult the Housing Dept. - 7.33 The percentage of, and number of, affordable rented units are automatically calculated on the basis of the overall Affordable Housing percentage (input at cell E10) less the percentage requirement for Intermediate units (cell E14) as per the requirement of Policy 15. - 7.34 If any affordable rent or affordable home ownership units are to be provided on site, these can be netted off the amounts to be put in the tables for those tenures (see cells E17 and E19). - 7.35 The amount of off-site affordable rented and intermediate units are inputted in cells B26 to B36 and B42 to B47.
+The mix of units should reflect that on the application site even if that means an input which is a fraction of a unit. - 7.36 The Open Market Value (OMV) of each unit should be input in cells C26 to C36 and C42 to C47.
+The OMV should be the anticipated net achievable price for the unit type, i.e. net of any discounts or marketing incentives. - 7.37 The profit level to be inputted at cell D25 should be the gross profit.
 The default allowance is 15% as per the Local Plan supporting evidence (see footnote 10 above) and NPPG.
-Any deviation from this level will need to be justified. - 7.39.
-Affordable Rents the rent level per week for each unit type should be agreed with the DCC Housing Department.
+Any deviation from this level will need to be justified. - 7.38 Affordable Rents the rent level per week for each unit type should be agreed with the DCC Housing Department.
 The rent should be net of any service charge tenants would be due to pay as part of their rent.
-As a default the calculator is populated with LHA rates for November 2022. - 7.40.
-The gross yield generated by Affordable Rented units, calculated at cells G26 to G36 is for information only, to illustrate the relative investment value to the RP of the Affordable Rented units. - 7.41.
-Intermediate units are generally provided as "Discounted Market Sale" units.
+As a default the calculator is populated with LHA rates for November 2022. - 7.39 The gross yield generated by Affordable Rented units, calculated at cells G26 to G36 is for information only, to illustrate the relative investment value to the RP of the Affordable Rented units. - 7.40 Intermediate units are generally provided as "Discounted Market Sale" (DMS) units.
 The discount to OMV is to be input at cell F41.
-The percentage discount will have to ensure that the units are affordable to the target market for this type of tenure, and this will vary from ward to ward.
+The percentage discount will have to ensure that the units are affordable to the target market for this type of tenure, and this will vary from ward to ward and be informed by the OMV.
 Please check with the Housing Department about the acceptable level of discount for your scheme, which will be based on affordability to the purchaser.
-The default level is 30% of open market value, which matches the criteria of "First Homes" and is the value the Council expect to be used unless specific circumstances apply as noted above. - 7.42.
-The calculator will calculate the affordable housing commuted sum taking into account all of the above inputs.
-The calculated Commuted Sum will appear at cell H50. - 7.43.
-Below is the Council's affordable housing commuted sum calculator.
+The Local Plan Viability Testing28 recommended a figure of no lower than £140,000